Joe Barry: San Francisco 49ers

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 In 2001, Barry was hired by the Tampa Bay Buccaneers as their linebackers coach under defensive coordinator Monte Kiffin and head coach Tony Dungy.
-In 2002, Barry, along with Kiffin, were retained by the new head coach of the Buccaneers Jon Gruden.
+In 2002, Barry, along with Kiffin, were retained by the Buccaneers' new head coach Jon Gruden.
 That season, the Buccaneers went to Super Bowl XXXVII and defeated the Oakland Raiders to win their first Super Bowl title.

 Detroit Lions

 In 2007, Barry was hired by the Detroit Lions as their defensive coordinator under head coach Rod Marinelli, who is also Barry's father-in-law.

 At a press conference on December 21, 2008, following the Lions' 42–7 loss to the New Orleans Saints, Detroit News sports columnist Rob Parker addressed a question about Barry to Rod Marinelli, inquiring whether Marinelli wished that his daughter had "married a better defensive coordinator."
-(Barry was the Lions' defensive coordinator at the time.)
-The question was criticized as unprofessional and inappropriate.
-The next day, Parker wrote that the comment was "an attempt at humor" and not a malicious attack.
-Parker has not written for the Detroit News since, and has not attended any press conferences since the incident, including the one Marinelli gave following his dismissal as head coach of the Lions.
 On January 6, 2009, the Detroit News announced that Parker had resigned from the newspaper the previous week.
-Following the firing of Marinelli, Barry was not retained by the Lions.
+Following the firing of Marinelli a week after the press conference, Barry was not retained by the Lions.
+The team finished the season with the first-ever 0-16 record in NFL history.

 Tampa Bay Buccaneers (second stint)

-In 2009, Barry returned and was re-hired by the Tampa Bay Buccaneers as their linebackers coach under defensive coordinator Jim Bates and head coach Raheem Morris.
+In 2009, Barry was re-hired by the Tampa Bay Buccaneers as their linebackers coach under defensive coordinator Jim Bates and head coach Raheem Morris.

-Jacksonville Jaguars & USC
+USC (second stint)

-On January 26, 2010, Barry was hired by the Jacksonville Jaguars and signed a contract to be their linebackers coach.
-That same day, it was announced that the Jaguars released Barry from his contract so he can join the University of Southern California (USC) as their linebackers coach.
+On January 26, 2010, Barry left Tampa Bay to coach under DC Monte Kiffin and HC Lane Kiffin at USC.